Little Journeys to the Homes of Great Musicians: Verdi, by Elbert Hubbard; 1901; The Roycrofters, East Aurora, N.Y.

-A small pamphlet (in the series “Little journeys to the homes of great musicians”) on the life of the Italian composer Giuseppe Verdi, beginning with a fictionalised account of his childhood meeting with his early patron Signior Barezzi and his eldest daughter Margherita, with whom Verdi ended up falling in love.
+A small pamphlet (in the series “Little journeys to the homes of great musicians”) on the life of the Italian composer Guiseppe Verdi, beginning with a fictionalised account of his childhood meeting with his early patron Signior Barezzi and his eldest daughter Margherita, with whom Verdi ended up falling in love.

 He sort of clung to the iron pickets, did the boy, and pressed his thin face through the fence, and listened.
 Some one was playing the piano in the big house, and the windows with their little diamond panes were flung open to catch the evening breeze.
 He listened.
 His big grey eyes were open wide, the pupils dilated, — he was trying to see the music as well as hear it.

 The boy’s hair matched the yellow of his face, being one shade lighter, sun-bleached from going hatless.
 His clothes were as yellow as the yellow of his face, and shaded off into the dust that strewed the street.
 He was like a quail in a stubble field — you might have stepped over him and never seen him at all.
 He listened, Almost every evening someone played the piano in the big house.
 He had discovered the fact a week before.
 And now when the dusk was gathering, he would watch his chance and slide away from the hut where his parents lived, and run fast up the hill, and along the shelving roadway to the tall iron fence that marked the residence of Signior Barezzi.
 He would creep along under the stone wall and crouching there, would wait and listen for the music.
 Several evenings he had come and waited, and waited, and waited, — and not a note or a voice did he hear.